TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Maybe switch package.json reads to [npm/read-package-json: The thing npm uses to read package.json files with semantics and defaults and validation and stuff (github.com)](https://github.com/npm/read-package-json)?

-* Introduce standard events: url-change (so that all uib related nodes can be notified if a uib endpoint changes url).

-* uibindex change "User-Facing Routes" to "Client-Facing Routes".

 * Add settings.js options to use different paths/names for middleware files.

 * Add socket.io instrumentation server.
 See https://socket.io/docs/v4/admin-ui/